razoumov/publish/02-task-parallelism.md

 >> ~~~
 >> ~~~
 >> This is the main task: x = 10
->> This message won't appear until all tasks are done ...
+>> This message will not appear until all tasks are done ...
 >> this is task 1: my value of c is 1 and x is 10
 >> this is task 2: my value of c is 4 and x is 10
 >> this is task 3: my value of c is 9 and x is 10